 We are separate from the Missouri Department of Conservation but support that agency’s mission of protecting the state’s forest, fish and wildlife resources for all Missourians.

 By working with Missouri Department of Conservation staff members, who have already researched areas of greatest conservation priority, we fund projects that address immediate conservation and outdoor-recreation needs.
 Conservation Department staff members also partner with conservation groups statewide, and these groups in turn invest funds of their own in projects that we support.
+Find the MCHF Request for Proposals application and instructions here.

 Where We Work